aboo/todo/README.md

 - The application works on Windows as well

+## Run On Desktop Windows
+- Run flutter channel dev
+- Run flutter upgrade
+- If you've never run a desktop build before, you will need to enable it with a one-time command for your current platform:

+- flutter config --enable-windows-desktop
+- flutter config --enable-macos-desktop
+- flutter config --enable-linux-desktop

+- If you re-start your IDE, you should also see a new launch option for your current desktop platform.

 - List of ToDo items ☑
 - Ability to scroll a long list of items ☑